-As a mother, I have experienced firsthand how much strain this current situation is putting on children.
+As a mother, I have experienced firsthand how much strain the current situation is putting on children.
 A couple of days ago, during prayer, my daughter asked: “Mommy is there Coronavirus on Mars?”
 I told her that I do not think there is.
 Then I asked her why she wanted to know.
 And her response was deeply moving: “Mommy, can we go and live on Mars?”
 My heart broke.
 I wondered what thoughts had gone through her mind before reaching this conclusion.
 But it was also a gentle reminder: this is not easy for her, or any children.
-Therefore we need to move at the pace of children.
+Therefore, we need to move at the pace of children.

 Jacob acknowledged that children walk at a different pace to adults.
-So too must we, as we walk with them through the COVID-19 pandemic

 In Genesis 33:13-14 we read, “My lord [Esau] knows that the children are frail, and that the nursing flocks and herds are a care to me.
 If they are driven hard for one day, all the flocks will die.
 Let my lord pass on ahead of his servant, and I will lead on slowly, at the pace of the livestock that are ahead of me and at the pace of the children, until I come to my lord in Seir”.
 Jacob acknowledged that children walk at a different pace to adults.
 So too must we, as we walk with them through the COVID-19 pandemic.

-Children are Confused, Uncertain and Anxious
+Our Children Are Confused, Uncertain & Anxious

 Thanks to COVID-19, and the movement restrictions that have come with it, we are living in unprecedented times.
 While adults have no idea how to respond to the new status quo, children are bewildered.
 The little ones have so many questions as they try to wrap their heads around why they cannot: